 - R (Saifullah) v Secretary of State for Defence, a judicial review claim arising from alleged extrajudicial killings by UK forces in Afghanistan.

 Before coming to the Bar, John completed a PhD in history and was a soldier and diplomat.

 Public Law and Human Rights

-- R (Saifullah) v SSD: Article 2 ECHR investigative duty challenge to the adequacy of an investigation into alleged unlawful killings by UK forces in Afghanistan, considering the recent Grand Chamber judgment in Hanan v Germany (with Neil Sheldon QC, Steven Gray and Natasha Barnes, instructed by GLD).
+- R (Saifullah) v SSD: Article 2 ECHR investigative duty challenge to the adequacy of an investigation into alleged unlawful killings by UK forces in Afghanistan, considering the recent Grand Chamber judgment in Hanan v Germany (with Neil Sheldon KC, Steven Gray and Natasha Barnes, instructed by GLD).

-- R (Uzbek-German Forum for Human Rights) v HMRC and DIT: Defending an application for judicial review of a decision to apply preferential customs tariffs under EU law, on cotton goods allegedly produced using forced labour (with Robert Palmer QC and Ben Lask, instructed by GLD).
+- R (Uzbek-German Forum for Human Rights) v HMRC and DIT: Defending an application for judicial review of a decision to apply preferential customs tariffs under EU law, on cotton goods allegedly produced using forced labour (with Robert Palmer KC and Ben Lask, instructed by GLD).

 - Advising a client on matters relating to the UK’s post-Brexit sanctions regime.